Emily the Strange: Brand expansion

-Retail stores

-Cosmic Debris has opened four Emily the Strange flagship stores to date (Taiwan, Taipei, Hong Kong and Greece), with plans to open Emily the Strange retail stores in the Americas in the following years.
+As of 2008, Cosmic Debris had opened at least four Emily the Strange flagship stores, with locations in Athens, Hong Kong, Thailand, and Taiwan.

 In 2005, the company partnered with British punk rock band The Damned, in the release and artwork for their single Little Miss Disaster.
 Other co-branding alliances and partnerships have included Jones Soda, Gibson Guitars, Zippo, and Manic Panic (hair coloring, nail polishes and colorful extensions).

 Clothing

 In July/August 2003 V magazine ran a double page spread of clothing inspired by the character, created by Chanel, Gautier, Helmut Lang, Marc Jacobs, and others.
 Emily has been shown in Vanilla Sky and on MADtv.
 Celebrities including Julia Roberts, Britney Spears, and Björk have all worn the brand.
 Epiphone has created an Emily the Strange-themed SG guitar, based on an Epiphone G-310, with a bolt-on neck, customized Emily the Strange graphics, and a special strap.

 Since 2010 Emily the Strange apparel is manufactured and distributed by Italian company Pier Spa.